-- (i) The Teacher Relief Grant is a cash grant to enhance schools' flexibility in employing teaching-related temporary staff procurement of education-related services.
-It comprises two components; a basic cash grant and an optional cash grant. basic cash grant is an annual recurrent cash grant for the employment of supply teachers, where necessary, to substitute teachers on approved leave for less than 30 In addition, schools may opt to obtain a further cash grant by freezing up to 10% of their teaching establishment, on a temporary or permanent basis.
-Details of the grant are set out in the Compendium. - (ii) The Rent and Rates Grant is to cover the rent, government rent and rates as assessed and approved by the Government.
+(i) The Teacher Relief Grant is a cash grant to enhance schools' flexibility in employing temporary teaching-related staff and procurement of education-related services.
+It comprises two components; a basic cash grant and an optional cash grant.
+The basic cash grant is an annual recurrent cash grant for the employment of supply teachers, where necessary, to substitute teachers on approved leave for less than 30 days.
+In addition, schools may opt to obtain a further cash grant by freezing up to 10% of their teaching establishment, on a temporary or permanent basis.
+Details of the grant are set out in the Compendium.

+(ii) The Rent and Rates Grant is to cover the rent, government rent and rates as assessed and approved by the Government.